irrdkwhattoput/cc-bundle-dl/README.md

 To use this tool, you need 2 things only: the main URL of the CC game (https://example.com/folder1/) and the Bundle configuration file.

-To get a bundle config file is very simple, on the game URL, type `view-source:` *before* the HTTP indentier, this will open the page's source code.
+To get a bundle config file is very simple, on the game URL, type `view-source:` *before* the HTTP indentifier, this will open the page's source code.

-Scroll down a little bit until you find somenthing like this:
+Scroll down a little bit until you find something like this:

 `<script src="src/settings.RANDOMHASH.js" charset="utf-8"></script>`